sepiphy/laravel-contracts/README.md

+## About

-# The Sepiphy Laravel Contracts package
+The Sepiphy Laravel Contracts package.

 This repository stores interfaces only.